Leaflet (software): Use

-In this code sample, the Leaflet library itself is accessible through the variable L.

 Features

 Leaflet supports Web Map Service (WMS) layers, GeoJSON layers, Vector layers and Tile layers natively.
 Many other types of layers are supported via plugins.

 Like other web map libraries, the basic display model implemented by Leaflet is one basemap, plus zero or more translucent overlays, with zero or more vector objects displayed on top.

 Elements

 The major Leaflet object types are: